Sima de los Huesos hominins: Face

-The mid-face (the nose and above) exhibits developed prognathism (it juts out), to a similar degree as other Middle Pleistocene specimens but not as much as Neanderthals.
-The face and nose are much wider than in Neanderthals and the cheeks are higher.
-Like in Neanderthals and most modern humans but unlike H. erectus, the bottom rim of the piriform aperture (nose hole) is raised.
-Like in Neanderthals (though to a lesser degree), the anterior nasal spine and inferior nasal concha at the base of the piriform aperature are fused, and the lateral crests are so well defined that they extend all the way to and connect with the nasal spine/concha.
-Unlike in Neanderthals, the floor of the nasal cavity is flat instead of sloping down.
+The mid-face (the nose and above) exhibits prognathism (juts out) to a similar degree as other Middle Pleistocene specimens, but not as much as Neanderthals.
+The face and nose are much wider than Neanderthals, and the cheeks are higher.
+Like Neanderthals and most modern humans but unlike H. erectus, the bottom rim of the piriform aperture (nose hole) is raised.
+As in Neanderthals (though to a lesser degree), the anterior nasal spine and inferior nasal concha at the base of the piriform aperature are fused; the lateral crests are well-defined, extending to (and connecting with) the nasal spine.
+Unlike Neanderthals, the floor of the nasal cavity is flat instead of sloping.